Authenticity in Breathwork: Why Real Facilitators Matter More Than Perfect Leaders

 Truth surfaces.

 Authenticity is regulating.
-Perfection is intimidating.

 Because what heals is not the facilitator.

-What heals is the space.
+What heals is the container.

-The Real Medicine: The Container
+The Real Medicine: Safe Container & Ethical Facilitation

 -

-no advice giving
+No advice giving

 -

-radical responsibility
+Radical responsibility

 -

-equal airtime
+Equal airtime

 -

-one speaker at a time
+One speaker at a time

 -

-speaking from the heart rather than analysis
+Speaking from the heart rather than analysis

 -